-Okehampton Town Council has 14 elected members and elections take place every four years, the next being in May 2023.
+Okehampton Town Council has 14 elected members and elections take place every four years, the next being in May 2027.
 The Council is non-political and operates through Committees of which there are 4; Policy and Resources, Parks and Open Spaces, Property and Planning, all of which are decision making and report to the Full Council.
-In 2018 the Council adopted the Power of Competence.
+In 2018 the Council adopted the Power of Competence which was renewed in 2023 following the elections.

 There are 8 members of staff.
-The Town Clerk, an Assistant Town Clerk, Administration Assistant and Mayors PA, 2 Caretakers (Senior and Assistant), a Park-Keeper, Grounds person and Horticultural Apprentice.
+The Town Clerk, an Assistant Town Clerk, Administration Assistant and Mayors PA, 2 Caretakers (Senior and Assistant), a Park-Keeper, Groundsperson and Horticultural Apprentice.
 The Town Clerk, Park-Keeper and Apprentice being full-time employees.